Porges/ways-to-play/src/games/keno-bingo/index.md

 ---

-This article is about the 19th century lottery game called “Keno”, which is a different game to that currently played in casinos by that name.
+This article is about the 19th century lottery game called “Keno”, which is a different game to that currently played in casinos by that name (see {%gameref pigeon-lottery%}).
 It shares much with the modern game of Bingo.

 {% image src="keno_globe.png" alt="" license="cc0" noborder=true %}